SwiftCoderJoe/hopcodes-site/blog/A New Project.md

 # Current Progress

 As of May 10, 2023, progress has been steady.
-I have been focusing on the Navbar, mobile support, and the blog.
+I have been focusing on the navbar, mobile support, and the blog.
 Sophia has been working on implementing a dark mode and the landing page, while Nick has been working on the calendar page.